 Of course, simply copying Vermeer’s artwork doesn’t make Jenison an amazing artist.
 Looking at the comparison above, it’s clear that Vermeer has a better handle on things like weight, depth and texture.
 And Jenison didn’t put together the composition itself – that was all Vermeer.
 There are definitely some good criticisms out there of the film and the way it oversimplifies Vermeer’s art.

 But the film’s very existence forces us to confront our pre-existing ideas regarding the Old Masters.
 As Jenison points out in the movie, the separation of technology and art is a new concept.
-In fact, the entire idea of “genius” is a new concept in itself.
-It wasn’t until the 19th century or so that artists started being viewed in the West as romantic, subjective geniuses.
-Before that, artists were largely seen as craftspeople, and usually produced their work for patrons rather than for themselves.
+And, although ideas of “genius” have popped up throughout art history, our ideas of artistic genius as related to individual originality and creativity, rather than simply talent and knowledge, became ingrained and widespread in the West as late as the 19th century, most clearly shown through the ideals of Romanticism.
+Before that, artists usually produced their work for patrons rather than for themselves, and often worked with assistants and masters rather than alone.

 Reducing Vermeer’s innovations and painterly practices to the useless idea of “genius” actually keeps us from fully understanding his work, and we need to allow space for research that contradicts it.
 Tim’s Vermeer asks some difficult, but necessary questions.
 Taking its theory seriously doesn’t mean that Vermeer was any less talented, or that his work should mean any less.
 It just means that, as art historians, we have to be willing to abolish the idea of “genius” and look at the wide range of artistic practices that exist across the world and throughout history.